RoopaLakshman/Hackathon-THBS/README.md

 THHS -
 This is a JAVA spring boot application which was developed for a Hackathon competition held in my company.
-We were team of 3 in this project.
+We were team of 3 members and the project was implemented in around 40 hours of timelines.

 Getting Started -
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.